datalad-handbook/book/docs/usecases/HCP_dataset.rst

       (``-t ../dataset-to-copy-to/130013/T1w/``) or a destination path could be given.

-      .. findoutmore:: how to specify files with source and destination paths for specs-from
+      .. findoutmore:: how to specify files with source and destination paths for --specs-from

          To only specify source paths (i.e., paths to files or directories that should be copied), simply create a file or a command like ``find`` that